Permits and Regulations

 © Parks Canada / S. Donker

-During the summer operating season (Victoria Day long weekend through Labour Day) register at the Kluane National Park Visitor Centre in Haines Junction or at the Tachäl Dhäl (Sheep Mountain) Visitor Centre.
-During the off-season self-register at the Da Kų Cultural Centre.
+During the summer operating season (Victoria Day long weekend through Labour Day) register at the Kluane National Park Visitor Centre at the Da Kų Cultural Centre in Haines Junction or at the Tachäl Dhäl (Sheep Mountain) Visitor Centre.

 Upon completing a trip, hikers must check back in with the park.
 If you fail to deregister you may be financially responsible for the search for your group.
 Checking back in also allows park staff to gain current information on the area you were using.

 Between November 15th and April 1st registration for overnight trips into the backcountry IS NOT REQUIRED .
 You are responsible for your own SAFETY.
 You should file a travel plan with a friend or family member whether you are heading out for the day or on a multi-day trip.

 Park staff may not be able to respond to emergencies during this time period.

 Bear-Resistant Food Canisters